aditya3w3733/aditya3w3733.in/content/posts/introduction.md

 ## What to expect

 I'll be sharing my experiences and learnings about:
-- DevOps practices
+- Cloud technologies and DevOps practices
-- Cloud technologies
+- Programming Languages
-- Open source contributions
 - Large Language Models
-- And much more!
+- Software tools
+- Cinema & Chess

 Stay tuned for more content!